bvbohnen/x4-projects/API Functions.md

 * Make_Icon

-  Make an icon cell.
+  Make an "icon" cell.
+Note: many icons are large, and may need explicit width/height to adjust the sizing.
 Adds to the most recent row.

-  Pending development.

   Param: Table with the following items
   * col, echo
     - Standard api args